JorelAli/CommandAPI/docssrc/src/chatarguments.md

 # Chat arguments

+The CommandAPI provides three main classes to interact with chat formatting in Minecraft.

 ## Chat color argument

 The `ChatColorArgument` class is used to represent a given chat color (e.g. red or green)